dylang/grunt-cat/README.md

 # grunt-cat

 > Cat a file to the terminal.
-Works with text, ascii art, and even colorful ansi.
+Works great with text, ascii art, and even colorful ansi.

 This task may require `Grunt 0.4`.